ASKnetCommunity/OER_documents_template/README.md

 # Title of your OER Project

-Use this `README.md` document as an overview for your Open Educational Resource (OER).
+Use this `README.md` document to describe your Open Educational Resource (OER).
 The headlines / structure of this document should serve you as a suggestion.
+It is written in markdown syntax.

 ## Description of your OER
 Please use different **hierarchy levels of headlines** to structure your document!